-3.12.6.4 OVERSIGHT COMMITTEE
+4.5.7.4 OVERSIGHT COMMITTEE

 The section 79 oversight committee was established as per schedule 5 of the Local Government: Municipal Structures Act 1998 (Act 117 of 1998).
 The oversight committee comprises of a chairperson elected by the municipal council, members of the committee as well as a committee secretary.
-The committee met seven times in 2017/2018 and three times in 2018/2019.

-3.12.7 MANAGEMENT SYSTEMS
+4.5.8 MANAGEMENT SYSTEMS